Unboxed-Software/solana-course/content/permanent-delegate.md

 )
 ```

-Start your local validator and run `npm run start`.
+Start your local validator and run `esrun src/index.ts`.
 You should see the following in your terminal, indicating that our token accounts have had tokens minted to them:

 ```bash
 Initial Balances: